alexpovel/srgn/README.md

           sequential, deterministic (but not sorted) output.

   -v, --verbose...
-          Increase log verbosity level
+          Increase log verbosity level.

-          The base log level to use is read from the `RUST_LOG` environment variable (if missing, 'error'), and increased according to the number of times this flag is given.
+          The base log level to use is read from the `RUST_LOG` environment variable (if unspecified, defaults to 'error'), and increased according to the number of times this flag is given, maxing out at 'trace' verbosity.

 Language scopes:
       --csharp <CSHARP>